ng-docs/angular-cn/aio/content/guide/architecture-components.md

 A *component* controls a patch of screen called a [*view*](guide/glossary#view "Definition of view").
 For example, individual components define and control each of the following views from the [Tour of Heroes tutorial](tutorial):

 * The application root with the navigation links
 * The list of heroes
 * The hero editor

-You define a component's application logic &mdash;what it does to support the view&mdash; inside a class.
+You define a component's application logic —what it does to support the view— inside a class.
 The class interacts with the view through an API of properties and methods.

 For example, `HeroListComponent` has a `heroes` property that holds an array of heroes.